boilermakerr/FireSeer/README.md

 # FireSeer

 ## Dataset
-Dataset is ready to download at Baidu netdisk:
+Dataset is ready to download from UNIT dataset paper

-We can download it easily from this link: https://pan.baidu.com/s/1XRejqwCEgX4r-UMy5R9XlA?pwd=n3fh  pwd: n3fh

 ## Code
 Now the floor classifacation, unit location and unit prediction code is ready !!!